Search

 In September, staff attended Philanthropy Australia’s National Conference as well as the Social Enterprise World Forum.
 It was a pleasure to host our Arts Funder Network peers at the opening weekend of Brisbane Festival and profile Queensland to the national philanthropic sector.

-Trustees, Advisors and staff visited tropical Far North Queensland for the world premiere of Circa Cairns first major production, From Old Things.
+Trustees, Advisors and staff visited tropical Far North Queensland for the world premiere of Circa Cairns' first major production, From Old Things.
 While in town there was the opportunity to connect with Cape York Partnership, Deadly Inspiring Youth Doing Good, JUTE Theatre Company, and Youth Cre8 Kuranda.

 We drove out to Laidley Community Centre in March to see the good work of its Early Connections Program for Under 5s and their parents.
 The driving continued with a road trip between Winton and Longreach for Opera Queensland’s Festival of Outback Opera.
 Trustees enjoyed the opening of Crossroad Arts’ experiential production Breathe In as part of Mackay Festival at the end of June.